 By entering our church, you are acknowledging the potential risk for you to be in a public location.
 You will be attending at your own risk and accept that you will not be able to hold Saint Isabel Catholic Church, the Diocese of Venice, or any party within those organizations accountable for any illness or injury that may happen to you.

 As we each take responsibility to exercise great care to protect ourselves and others, let us stay mindful that safeguarding our own health and our fellow neighbor's health offers reverent service to God, as Jesus says, whatever we do for the least of our brothers or sisters, we do for Him.
 Please help to keep everyone safe by following the procedures.
 Thank you once again for your patience during this challenging time; our Parish community is here for you.

 The hours for church visitation, other than to attend Mass, will remain the same.
 Please see St. Isabel open for Visitation page on our website for the schedule and guidelines for visitation to St. Isabel.
-OTHER CHURCH ACTIVITIES: All other church/parish activities remain suspended at this time.

 2020 Catholic Faith Appeal